 - Stay hydrated before and after.
 Don't overdo it but increase your intake of water a bit from whatever you normally drink.
 Your urine should be light yellow/straw-colored for reference.
 This will help majorly with headaches and fatigue.

 - Take Tylenol (acetaminophen) or an NSAID (ibuprofen or naproxen) shortly after your vaccine, but not before.
-Don't wait until the middle of the night when symptoms are at their worst to take these meds--before bed is best if possible to head off fever & inflammation.
+Don't wait until the middle of the night when symptoms are at their worst to take these meds--before bed is best if possible.
 Follow the directions on the bottle and don't exceed the safe daily limits.

-- Move your arm as much as comfortably possible after your shot while avoiding strenuous exercise or injury.
-Simple stretches & neck rolls should do.
-This helps prevent stiffness.
+- Move your arm as much as comfortably possible after your shot to prevent stiffness & aid mobility.
+Avoid strenuous exercise or injury--simple neck rolls & stretches will do.

 - Do not exercise vigorously or take hot baths/showers for 4 hours following your shot as this can increase your risk of anaphylaxis, a very rare but serious side effect.